okgrow/graphql-markdown/README.md

 #### MetaData section

 The MetaData section contains `key`:`value` pairs.
 Every Markdown file is required to contain a MetaData section and must contain an `id` and an `groupId` key-value pair.
+You can add as many additional `key`:`value` pairs as you like, we will generate GraphQL Field Definitions from these additional `key`:`value` at runtime.

 ```md
 ---